-May Sarton on the Cure for Despair and Solitude as the Seedbed of Self-Discovery
+May Sarton on the Cure for Despair and Why Solitude Is the Seedbed of Self-Discovery

 “Sometimes one has simply to endure a period of depression for what it may hold of illumination if one can live through it, attentive to what it exposes or demands.”